rwilfong/rwilfong/README.md

 - 👋 Hi, I’m Rose.
-I'm a senior at Purdue University where I study pharmaceutical sciences.
+I'm a graduate student at Purdue University where I study biological sciences.
 Through recent involvements I've become deeply interested in computer science and machine learning.
 - I’m expanding my knowledge in data science and computer science and seeing how these fields can impact biology, pharmaceutical sciences, and public health.

 <!---